lliendo/Radar-Plugins/README.rst

             pip install tox

-    To run tests, clone the this repository and run Tox.
+    To run the tests, clone the this repository and run Tox.

         .. code-block:: bash